-The Vision Zero team welcomed its second cohort of Vision Zero Ambassadors in 2023.
+cohort of Vision Zero Ambassadors in 2023.
 Philadelphians showed unprecedented interest in the program this year.
-We received more than 150 applications for the six positions.

-The Vision Zero Ambassadors worked in their own communities to spread traffic safety messages.
+We received more than 150 applications for the six positions. their own communities to spread traffic safety messages.
 They emphasized that traffic deaths are both preventable and unacceptable.
 Between June and August of 2023, the Ambassadors engaged hundreds of community members at more than 45 events.